tas48/login-form/README.md

-## Sign in & Sign up form 💻
+# Sign in & Sign up form :page_facing_up:

-    Simple form, using only Html, Css
-    and JavaScript in your construction.
+Form, using Html, CSS and  Vanilla Js in your construction.

-    It's quite simple now, but during the year I'll update the code, adding new features!

-You can acess the website clicking [***here***](https://tas48.github.io/login-form/) and there you'll see it's evolution.
+ You can acess the website clicking [***`Here`***](https://tas48.github.io/login-form/) and there you'll see it's evolution.

+## Todo's

+- [:heavy_check_mark:] :page_facing_up: Create the Form using semantic HTML tags
+- [:heavy_check_mark:] :lips: Style it using Flexbox CSS
+- [:heavy_check_mark:] :key: Include passwords match verification using Js
+- :crescent_moon: Create a dark-mode with Css
+- :repeat: Implement a toggle to switch between light and dark themes
+- :white_check_mark: Use Js REGEX to validade the form's entries
+- :file_folder: Implement a back-end
+- :round_pushpin: Implment a simple `router` and a 404 page
+- :checkered_flag: Finaly finish it off

+## Development stack
+- :red_circle: HTML
+- :red_circle: CSS
+- :red_circle: JavaScript

+- [:heavy_check_mark:] Eat Breakfast
+- [ ] Code